yosephdev/quizzy/README.md

 - **Leaderboards**: To introduce a competitive edge and motivate users to improve.
 - **Social Sharing**: Enabling users to share scores and challenge friends, thereby increasing the app's reach.

+## Recent Changes

+- **Bug Fixes**: Several bugs related to navigation, category selection, and progress bar alignment have been fixed.
+- **UI Enhancements**: The user interface has been improved to provide a better user experience.
+- **Next Question Button Behavior**: The "Next Question" button now appears only when an answer is selected.
+- **Retake Quiz and Choose New Category**: Improved the behavior of these buttons after completing a quiz.
+- **Accessibility Improvements**: Efforts have been made to ensure accessibility, as shown in the Lighthouse report.

 ## Reflections and Challenges Encountered

 During development, I encountered challenges such as ensuring cross-browser compatibility and maintaining a responsive design.
 I learned the importance of thorough testing and incremental development.